-Cohort outcomes are given in Table 2.
+Whole cohort outcomes are given in Table 3.
 Bradford had a markedly lower ICU admission and intubation rate than the ISARIC cohort, with comparable hospital mortality overall and for ICU patients.
 Estimating from the ISARIC values, Bradford would have expected 55 patients requiring intubation and 92 ICU admissions.
 We intubated 27 patients from 40 admitted to ICU.
 Of these, 23 had been treated with NIV prior to intubation.
 We had a peak occupancy of 16 COVID-19 patients on ICU for a total of 21 patients.
 The third ICU was not required.

-Results for the assessment of patients against two intubation criteria are detailed in Tables 3 and 4.
-In the group appropriate for intubation, the majority of patients (82.9%, 68 of 82) receiving CPAP demonstrated moderate or severe ARDS at some point during their stay and would have required intubation on some guidelines.
-However most of these patients (64.7%, 44 of 68) were treated with only CPAP and avoided intubation.
+Results for the assessment of all patients against the two described intubation criteria are detailed in Tables 4 and 5.
+In the group appropriate for intubation, the majority of patients (81.6%, 62 of 76) receiving CPAP demonstrated moderate or severe ARDS at some point during their stay and would have required intubation on some guidelines.
+However most of these patients (62.9%, 39 of 62) were treated with only CPAP and avoided intubation.
+Patients who met these criteria but avoided intubation had a relatively low mortality (7.7%, 3 of 39).
 In the group where intubation was not appropriate, meeting intubation criteria was associated with high mortality.

-During preparation of this paper, ISARIC WHO CCP-UK released updated data which has been used in Tables 1 and 2.36 It is worth noting that the earlier ISARIC data37 had a lower proportion of NIV use (12.1%) and higher ICU admission rate (18.6%), which may reflect changing practice in the UK as opinion on CPAP use developed.
+During preparation of this paper, ISARIC WHO CCP-UK released updated data which has been used in Tables 1 and 2.38 It is worth noting that the earlier ISARIC data39 had a lower proportion of NIV use (12.1%) and higher ICU admission rate (18.6%), which may reflect changing practice in the UK as opinion on CPAP use developed.